 The Biggest Timesuck for Marketers

 Needless to say, marketers are strapped for time and they only expect their workload to keep getting heavier.
-To make matters more difficult, marketers spend an average of six hours per day on manual, administrative, or operational tasks, leaving them less time to do more impactful work.
+To make matters more difficult, marketers spend an average of five hours a day on manual, administrative, or operational tasks, leaving them less time to do more impactful work.

 Luckily, automation is here to help – our data shows that marketers who report an effective marketing strategy this year are more likely to use automation in their role than ineffective marketers.